 - No diving.
 Feet first entries only.

-- Floatation devices are not permitted.
+- Flotation devices are not permitted.

 Wellness and Recreation reserves the right to close the pool due to inclement weather.